 HEPA (High Efficiency Particulate Air) Home Air Filters

-HEPA filters are rated as the ultimate filtration product by Service Experts, as well as the Occupational Safety and Health Administration and the EPA.
-HEPA filters can destroy up to 98% of pollutants in your indoor air.
-These are the types of filters commonly installed in hospitals to remove germs and keep people healthy, but Service Experts supplies them for home air filters.
-If there are any serious respirational health issues for anyone in the home, the experts recommend the installation of a whole-home HEPA air filtration system.
+HEPA filters are considered the ultimate filtration product by Service Experts, as well as the Occupational Safety and Health Administration and the EPA.
+HEPA filters can kill up to 98% of pollutants in your indoor air.
+These are the types of filters usually installed in hospitals to remove germs and keep people healthy, but Service Experts offers them for home air filters.
+If there are any critical respirational health ailments for anyone in the home, the experts recommend the installation of a whole-home HEPA air filtration system.

 High-Efficiency Home Air Filters

 These filters remove 85% of pollutants in your home’s air.
-Not only will high-efficiency home air filters help with reducing allergy symptoms, they also help your HVAC systems run more efficiently, ultimately decreasing energy costs which could save you money on utility bills year after year.
+Not only will high-efficiency home air filters aid in reducing allergy symptoms, they also help your heating and air conditioning systems run more efficiently, ultimately decreasing energy costs which could save you money on utility bills year after year.